-With approval of the customer, the post test NDI can focus on areas with increased probability of defects, e.g. focusing on welds, castings, forgings, bonds, and composite parts.
+1 With approval of the customer, the post test NDI can focus on areas with increased probability of defects, e.g. focusing on welds, castings, forgings, bonds, and composite parts.

+2 For reduced fracture control program see clause 11.2.2.8 and requirement 10.3.1p.

-11.2.2.810.3.1pInspection of all welds shall include a search for surface flaws as well as embedded flaws.
+Inspection of all welds shall include a search for surface flaws as well as embedded flaws.

+For reduced fracture control program see clause 11.2.2.8. and requirement 10.3.1p.

-10.3.1p100 % inspection of all fusion joints of pressurized lines shall be performed before and after proof test, using a qualified NDI method.
+100 % inspection of all fusion joints of pressurized lines shall be performed before and after proof test, using a qualified NDI method.

-After proof testing the NDI can be limited to 100% surface flaw inspection, and re-inspection of areas with detected pores/porosity.
+1 After proof testing the NDI can be limited to 100% surface flaw inspection, and re-inspection of areas with detected pores/porosity.

+2 For reduced fracture control program see clause 11.2.2.8 and requirement 10.3.1p.

-11.2.2.810.3.1pNDI requirements shall be stated on design and manufacturing documentation.
+NDI requirements shall be stated on design and manufacturing documentation.

-Inspection shall be performed by qualified personnel, certified for the relevant inspection method, in conformance with NAS 410, or EN 4179 or equivalent standard agreed with the customer.

-The applied NDI procedures and the justification of their crack detection capability shall be approved by the customer.

-This applies to all NDI procedures applied for implementation of fracture control, including standard NDI procedures.
-See also 10.4.2.1c.
+<<deleted (moved to ECSS-Q-ST-70-15)>>

+<<deleted (moved to ECSS-Q-ST-70-15)>>

 Dedicated jigs, fixtures and equipment needed to perform re-inspection after delivery shall be delivered with fracture-critical items.

+Special fracture control NDI shall be used only in special cases where limited life is demonstrated for standard initial crack sizes and serious problems can occur as a result of redesign or acceptance of the limited life, and its application is subject to approval by the customer.

+The cases where proof test monitoring by acoustic emission can be performed instead of post testing NDI shall be agreed with the customer.

+The proof test can be used to screen for manufacturing defects as specified in clause 8.4.4.2.

+For the reduced fracture control program requirements g, h and i may be replaced by requirements from clause 11.2.2.8.

-8.4.4.2ghi11.2.2.8Inspection of raw material
+Inspection of raw material

-Raw materials for all safe life, fail-safe and low-risk fracture items shall be inspected to ensure conformance with the general material quality specification and absence of unacceptable embedded flaws.
+Raw materials for all safe life, fail-safe and low-risk fracture items shall be inspected in conformance with ECSS-Q-ST-70-15, to ensure conformance with the general material quality specification and absence of unacceptable embedded flaws.

-For metallic items, the raw material inspection shall be performed in conformance with AMS-STD-2154, Class A as a minimum.

-Alternative equivalent inspection methods are subject to customer approval.

-For safe life items requiring special NDI, the raw material inspection shall be performed in conformance with SAE AMS-STD-2154, Class AA as a minimum.
+<<deleted (moved to ECSS-Q-ST-70-15)>>

+<<deleted (moved to ECSS-Q-ST-70-15)>>

 The hardware developer of composite, bonded and sandwich items shall enforce a rigorous programme to control contamination and foreign object debris (FOD) during processing.